infosec-au/altdns/README.md

 - `words.txt` is your list of words that you'd like to permute your current subdomains with (i.e. `admin`, `staging`, `dev`, `qa`) - one word per line
 - the `-r` command resolves each generated, permuted subdomain
 - the `-s` command tells altdns where to save the results of the resolved permuted subdomains. `results_output.txt` will contain the final list of permuted subdomains found that are valid and have a DNS record.
+- the `-t` command limits how many threads the resolver will use simultaneously

 # Screenshots